-The Canadian job market is very competitive and jobs are not easy to find.
-As well, finding a job in Canada may be very different than in your home country.
+The Canadian job market is very competitive and finding a job in Canada may be very different than in your home country.
 There are many ways that you can search for jobs in the sales and marketing sector.

 - Join sales and marketing related job-finding or networking clubs through the immigrant-serving agencies.